Orlo Vista, Florida

-Orlo Vista is an unincorporated community and census-designated place in Orange County, Florida, United States.
+Orlo Vista or Orlovista is an unincorporated community and census-designated place in Orange County, Florida, United States.
 While the spelling "Orlo Vista" is used by the U.S. Postal Service, the community is shown as Orlovista on federal maps.
-The population of the Orlovista census-designated place was 6,123 at the 2010 census.
+The population of the Orlovista census-designated place was 6,806 at the 2020 census.
 It is part of the Orlando-Kissimmee Metropolitan Statistical Area.
 The boundaries of the Orlovista CDP are West Colonial Drive (SF 50) on the north, Pine Hills Road on the east, Old Winter Garden Road (CR 526) and Carter Street at the Orlando city limits on the south, and Hiawassee Road on the west.

 The name is a portmanteau of Orlando and "vista".

 Geography

-Orlo Vista is located at (28.544329, -81.461767).

 According to the United States Census Bureau, the CDP has a total area of 4.9 sqkm, of which 4.7 sqkm is land and 0.1 sqkm (2.40%) is water.